Typography Style Guide: An Essential Resource for Web Designers

 • Ligature: A character consisting of two or more letters combined into a single glyph.
 Ligatures are often used to improve the appearance of certain letter combinations, like 'fi' or 'fl'.

-For Cornerstone, we made colorful typography to enhance the user experience.
-By carefully selecting and implementing fonts, we ensure that the site’s content is readable and visually appealing.
 The typography complements the overall design, reinforcing the brand’s identity and enhancing navigation.
 This thoughtful approach to typography, combined with other design elements, creates a cohesive and compelling web experience that meets the needs of both the business and its users.

 Cornerstone Typography by Clay